As a seasoned web developer, I have had the opportunity to work with numerous web hosting providers throughout my career.

 3. Security

-As with the backup features, Hostgator tends to lack some security features in its out-of-the-box offers.
+Upon employing HostGator’s services, I found out that the web hosting provider lack some security features in its out-of-the-box offers.

 In fact, on all the shared web hosting, some essential security features (like spam protection) are added as an upsell offer instead of built into the service.